2025 Race Entrants

 The RAF Regt Centurion Fund exists to commemorate and remember those who have lost their lives or suffered injury or put themselves at risk of loss of life or injury during their time in the Service.
 The Fund also provides support to RAF Regiment members, past and present, when in need or urgent assistance is required.
 We chose to support the Centurion Fund to repay them for the support they have provided to our colleagues over the years and for their patronage of Per Ardua 21.

-Team: Team Seneca Navy (US, CA & DE)
+Team: Team Seneca Navy (US, CA & DEU)

 Rower: Anthony Carella, Moritz Marchart, Ryan Mulfur & David Ranney